yosamah/MarsExploration/README.md

 # MarsExploration
-In this project we organize events going to Mars and store the output in a file written in c++.
+In this project we organize events going to Mars and store the output in a file written in C++.
 AMIN WAS HERE..
 Also BoodyBeeh.
 1-Open the project description document to read the project requirements.